Diffusion Model Patching via Mixture-of-Prompts: Related Work

-\paragraph{Parameter-efficient Fine-tuning (PEFT) in Diffusion models.} PEFT offers a way to enhance models by tuning a small number of (extra) parameters, avoiding the need to retrain the entire model and significantly reducing computational and storage costs.
-This is particularly appealing given the complexity and parameter-dense nature of diffusion models~\cite{rombach2022high,peebles2022scalable}.
-Directly training diffusion models from scratch is often impractical, leading to a growing interest in PEFT methods~\cite{xiang2023closer}.
-Recent advancements in this field can be broadly categorized into three streams: \textbf{(1)} T2i-Adapter~\cite{mou2023t2i}, SCEdit~\cite{jiang2023scedit}, and ControlNet~\cite{zhang2023adding} utilize \textbf{adapters}~\cite{houlsby2019parameter,hu2021lora,chen2022adaptformer} or \textbf{side-tuning}~\cite{zhang2020side,sung2022lst} to modify the neural network's behavior at specific layers, thereby rewriting activations. \textbf{(2)} Prompt2prompt~\cite{hertz2022prompt} and Textual Inversion~\cite{gal2022image} use a concept similar to \textbf{prompt tuning}~\cite{li2021prefix,lester2021power,logan2021cutting,jia2022visual,zhou2022learning} that modifies input or textual representations to influence subsequent processing without changing the function itself. \textbf{(3)} CustomDiffusion~\cite{kumari2023multi}, SVDiff~\cite{han2023svdiff}, and DiffFit~\cite{xie2023difffit} focus on \textbf{partial parameter tuning}~\cite{zaken2021bitfit,xu2021raise,lian2022scaling}, fine-tuning specific parameters of the neural network, such as bias terms.
-These approaches have been successful in tuning diffusion models for personalization or customized editing, often using samples different from the original pre-training dataset~\cite{hertz2022prompt,ruiz2023dreambooth,kumari2023multi,han2023svdiff}.
-These have also been effective in enabling diverse conditional inputs for controllable image generation~\cite{mou2023t2i,jiang2023scedit,zhang2023adding}.
+\textbf{Parameter-efficient Fine-tuning (PEFT) in Diffusion models.} PEFT offers a way to enhance models by tuning a small number of (extra) parameters, avoiding the need to retrain the entire model and significantly reducing computational and storage costs~\cite{xiang2023closer}.
+This is particularly appealing given the complexity and parameter-dense nature of diffusion models~\cite{rombach2022high,peebles2022scalable}, where directly training diffusion models from scratch is impractical.
+Recent advancements in this field can be broadly categorized into three streams: \textbf{(1)} T2i-Adapter~\cite{mou2023t2i}, SCEdit~\cite{jiang2023scedit}, ControlNet~\cite{zhang2023adding} and CDMs~\cite{golatkar2023training} utilize \textbf{adapters}~\cite{houlsby2019parameter,hu2021lora,chen2022adaptformer} or \textbf{side-tuning}~\cite{zhang2020side,sung2022lst} to modify the neural network's behavior at specific layers. \textbf{(2)} Textual Inversion~\cite{hertz2022prompt, gal2022image} use a concept similar to \textbf{prompt tuning}~\cite{li2021prefix,lester2021power,logan2021cutting,jia2022visual,zhou2022learning} that modifies input or textual representations to influence subsequent processing without changing the function itself. \textbf{(3)} CustomDiffusion~\cite{kumari2023multi}, SVDiff~\cite{han2023svdiff}, and DiffFit~\cite{xie2023difffit} focus on \textbf{partial parameter tuning}~\cite{zaken2021bitfit,xu2021raise,lian2022scaling}, fine-tuning specific parameters of the neural network, such as bias terms.
+These approaches have been successful in tuning diffusion models for personalization, using samples different from the original pre-training dataset.
 In contrast, our work aims to optimize the performance of pre-trained diffusion models with their original training datasets.
-While being parameter-efficient, our approach targets in-domain enhancements.\footnote{Additional related work is in~\cref{sec:additional_related_work}.}
+While being parameter-efficient, our approach targets in-domain enhancements.\footnote{Extended related work is in Appendix.}